BrianInGermany/BrianInGermany.github.io/_posts/2020-10-20-Grafana-and-Nodered.markdown

 <img src="/assets/images/importdash.png" alt="importdash" width="50%">

 You did it!
-Navigate to your new dashboard, and gaze in awe at your new Raspberry metrics...
+Now, navigate to your new dashboard, and gaze in awe at your new Raspberry metrics...

 <img src="/assets/images/raspiMonitor.png" alt="monitor" width="100%">